indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 INDIGO provides 2 ways of BLOB (image) transfer.
 One is the legacy INDI style where image is base64 encoded and sent to the client in plain text and the client decodes the data on its end.
 This makes the data ~30% larger and the encoding and decoding is CPU intensive.
 The second INDIGO style is to use binary image transfer over http protocol avoiding encoding, decoding and data size overhead.
 By default The client can request any type of BLOB transfer.
 With this switch you can force the server to accept only legacy INDI style blob transfer.

 ### -w- | --disable-web-apps
-This switch will disable INDIGO web applications like imager, telescope control etc.
+This switch will disable INDIGO web applications like Imager, Telescope control etc.

 ### -c- | --disable-control-panel
 This switch will disable the web based control panel.